 Games designer Ben Norman added: "We did initially go down the route of seeing if we could do it with glass.

-Squid Game: The Challenge is available to stream on Netflix now.
-Sign up for Netflix from £6.99 a month.
+The first four episodes of Squid Game: The Challenge season 2 are available to watch now on Netflix.
+Sign up for Netflix from £5.99 a month.
 Netflix is also available on Sky Glass and Virgin Media Stream.

 Authors